“The word hydroponics comes from the roots “hydro”, meaning water, and “ponos”, meaning labor.”

 - pH and PPM metre

-- Place the net pot upside down on top of the lid, mark out with a marker pen and using a drill and jigsaw, cut out the hole for the net pot to sit in.
+- Place the net pot upside down on top of the lid, mark out with a marker pen and using a drill and select 130mm hole saw jigsaw, cut out the hole for the net pot to sit in.
+It should sit flush and snug.
+Do not use same size (140mm) hole saw, you net cup will fall right through.

-- Using the same drill and bit (12mm), punch a hole in the side of the bucket about an inch from the actual bottom, push the 13mm clear tubing over the joiner, and slip that into the hole with some liquid detergent so it goes in easier and doesn’t damage the hole.
-This is your drainage point and also water level indicator.
-Rotate the clear tubing so it is vertical along the bucket to view water level and then rotate it horizontal to empty.
-I use the handle as a holder for it or you can add on a hose clamp.
+- Using the same drill and bit (11.5mm), slowly and carefully, drill a hole in the side of the bucket about an inch from the actual bottom, push the Wiring Grommet into the hole.
+You may need to slightly bore out the hole to fit the Grommet, being extra careful not to make the hole to big so the Grommet fits but is not tight and therefore not watertight.
+You want to use the I.D (Internal Diameter) of the grommet and start slightly smaller, working outwards if needed, for a proper seal.
+Next, grab the 13mm opaque tubing and slide it over the 13mm 90 Degree Elbow, and slip that into the hole with some liquid detergent so it goes in easier and doesn’t damage the hole and Grommet.
+This is your drainage point and water level indicator.
+Rotate the tubing so it is vertical along the bucket to view water level and then rotate it horizontal to empty.
+I use the handle as a holder for it or you can add on a 13mm Saddle Clamp and epoxy/Plastic weld or even Zip tie it, but make sure the holes aren’t too big and are not below the water line.

-- Connect the air pump to the 4-6mm tubing, then add the airstone and place the airstone in the bucket, try and centre the stone.
+- Connect the air pump to the 4-6mm tubing, then add the air stone and place the air stone in the bucket, try and centre the stone.
+Largest Air Stone you can find.
+Extra Large!
+If using the Venturi Valve, Air Pump may not be necessary.

-- Let the seedling soak for 5 mins in a bucket of distilled water with a dash of seaweed/worm wee in it for root shock mitigation.
-Gently and I mean gently, wash the soil off the roots.
+- Let the seedling soak for 5 mins in a bucket of distilled water with a dash of seaweed or diluted Organic or Veganic solution.
+This is for root shock mitigation.

 - Using one hand to stabilize the seedling, start to add in the rest of the clay balls until the pot is filled up.
 Place in the lid gently.

-- Once your plants roots start to hit the water, you’ll see a BIGGA BOY explosion of growth.
-The plant uses less energy growing roots so your plants just simply suck up as much water and nutrients as they need.
+- Once your plants roots start to hit the water, you’ll see a BIG explosion of growth.
+The plant uses less energy growing roots, so your plants just simply suck up as much water and nutrients as they need and up into the plant.